clynn20/Cpp-work/README.md

-This file contains the C++ work from OSU cs161 and cs162
+This file contains the C++ work from cs161 and cs162